byTheInK/Easier-Arch/README.md

 ```

 ## GRUB
 GRUB is the most common Bootloader for Linux.
-We first have to find the boot mode.
+You first have to find the boot mode.
 ```bash
 ls /sys/firmware/efi
 ```